Skip to Content

 Why Estate Planning Is Essential:

-• Asset Protection: Safeguard your estate from excessive taxation and legal challenges.
+• Asset protection: Safeguard your estate from excessive taxes and legal challenges.
+Proper planning can help reduce unnecessary liabilities and streamline asset transfers.

-• Healthcare Decisions: Plan for healthcare directives and powers of attorney for healthcare decisions.
+• Healthcare decisions: Prepare clear healthcare directives and designate powers of attorney for medical matters.
+This creates clarity during stressful times.

 Estate Lawyer Services Available

-• Wills & Living Wills: Draft and update documents to reflect your current circumstances.
+• Wills & living wills: Draft and update core documents to reflect your wishes and changes in life circumstances.

-• Trusts: Establish and manage various types of trusts for asset protection and transfer.
+• Trusts: Establish and manage different types of trusts that protect assets and guide distribution to beneficiaries as you intend.

 Local Considerations for Estate Planning in Williamsburg